 Straight Stitch

-The straight stitch is one of the simplest stitches and is used for flower centers, petals, leaves or as a decoration.
+The straight stitch is one of the simplest stitches and is used for flower centers, petals, leaves, or as decoration.

 Bring the needle up through the fabric and insert it again a short distance away.
 Don’t make the stitches too long or loose.